-So, can you bring your own seat belt extender on a plane?
-Yes, you can bring one on a plane.
-Just make sure that the Federal Aviation Administration or FAA approves it for your safety.
-Do take note, however, that some airlines do not allow their passengers to use personal seat belt extenders.
-It is a good idea to contact your airline before your flight.
+You can bring your own seat belt extender on a plane.
+Just make sure that the Federal Aviation Administration approves it for your safety.
+Note that some airlines do not allow their passengers to use personal seat belt extenders.
+It is a good idea to contact the airline before flying.

 Traveling can be a complete nightmare for a plus-sized individual.
 This is most especially true when being on an airplane is the preferred option or the only one that’s practical.

 So many things about flying cause a big person to have second thoughts or feel anxious about going from point A to point B via a plane ride.
 They include stressful check-in and boarding times, long travel hours, small economy seats, and a seat belt that’s too tight or won’t close.

 If you are a heavy person and you are planning on flying anytime soon, keep on reading this article.
 Below you will come across some of the most critical matters that you need to know concerning the use of a seat belt extender on a plane.

 Before we talk about the crux of this article, which is a seat belt extender and all the things associated with it, let us first devote a little of our time to another very important matter, the kind that has to be discussed, too, when the use of a seat belt extender is the topic.

 It’s none other than the size of airline seats.
 Before a plus-sized person deals with a seat belt that’s too short, he or she will have to face a terrifying matter regarding small airline seats.

 Many years ago, airline seats were just the right size.
 To know that this is indeed a fact, all you have to do is look for old photos of the interiors of airplanes on the internet.